zhanglongde/zEnglish/02-01-RoundTable/RoundTable.md

 RountTable

 ## 2018 ##
+### Apr.11-Beijing to strengthen the regulation on non-monitor vehicles. ###
+Borns to be tamed-The biker bangs revving on China's road. rev 增长 tame 驯服
 ### Apr.10-City to be Re-named after a Novel? ###
 An evaluation on China'a video streaming platforms with Iqiyi vs Bilibili as case studies. eye rolling 转动眼珠